Last Updated: May 19, 2026

 We integrate with Infobip to send SMS text messages to parents who opt to receive alerts via SMS.
 Infobip will receive the parent's phone number and the content of the alert notification (which, as described, contains a short alert summary).
 Infobip uses this information solely to transmit the SMS to you.
 If you disable SMS notifications, we stop sending your data to Infobip.

-Cloud Database (Supabase):
+Cloud Database (Google Cloud SQL):

 Legal and Safety Disclosures: